 Ferse Verse is a delightful selection of handmade and vintage goods by Hong Kong artist and graphic designer Furze Chan.
-Much like Furz’s own work, the items at Ferse Verse are balanced and graceful, but they also always have at least a dash of whimsy, a brush of color, a bit of Furz herself, that lends character, dimension.
+Much like Furze’s own work, the items at Ferse Verse are balanced and graceful, but they also always have at least a dash of whimsy, a brush of color.
 Diminutive and personal, the objects at Ferse Verse are like haikus, capturing moments rather than creating big impressions.
-They are conversation starters.
 Though small in scale, they are large in personality.
 Though simple, they are storied.

 Above: The Tofu Flat Spoon is a traditional Chinese brass spoon meant for serving tofu pudding; $14.

 Above: A vintage Porcelain Trinket Box is shaped like an egg and hand-painted with a blue pattern; $44.